aletbm/MySolutions_MLZoomcamp2024_DataTalks.Club/Blood_Cell_Cancer_Prediction_Capstone_1/README.md

 docker push <YOUR_USERNAME>/tf-serving-blood-cell-model:latest
 docker push <YOUR_USERNAME>/serving-gateway-blood-cell-model:latest
 ```

-You can also pull them from my repository using the following commands:
+You can also pull them from my repository by using the following commands:
 ```
 docker pull aletbm/tf-serving-blood-cell-model:latest